sura1128/hdb_resale_analytics/README.md

 # hdb_resale_analytics
-Analysing the resale prices of HDB apartments in Singapore between 2017-2020.
+Analysing the resale prices of HDB apartments in Singapore between 2017-2020 (WIP: dataset to be updated with 2021-2023).

 I am looking to buy an HDB resale flat.
 But I’m not sure what are some of the options available to me, with regards to price, location, etc. This got me thinking about doing some analysis on past trends for resale HDB flats in Singapore.
 I have always felt very passionate about housing because I have been renting for the past seven years (and almost ~20 years by extension if I include my childhood).